Medical Assistant Program

 Macomb’s Medical Assistant Program

 In Macomb’s Medical Assistant Program, you will be introduced to anatomy and physiology, medical office procedures, diagnostic procedures and laboratory procedures, including urinalysis, hematology, microbiology and blood chemistry.
 You will learn how to complete medical insurance forms, calculate, prepare and administer pharmaceuticals, and the basic skills of phlebotomy, as you prepare to assist physicians in delivering health care services to patients.
+The program prepares you for the American Association of Medical Assistant’s National Certification exam to become a Certified Medical Assistant.

 Medical Assistant Courses at Macomb